-The first destination or route is to Vis Island and Bisevo, which includes a visit to Blue Cave or Modra Spilja, a cave accessible only from the sea.
-The island has several caves, the most famous being the Blue Cave in Balun Cove.
-It resembles the cave in Capri, Italy, but is much more attractive and luxurious.
-Sunbeams penetrate through an underwater opening on a sunny day, particularly at noon, when the sea is calm.
-These stream into the Blue Cave, reflect from the sea bottom, and illuminate the cave with blue and silver color.
-After a peaceful day in coves around Bisevo, depart to Vis old city port and spend the night in the same city.
+The first destination is Vis Island and Bisevo.
+You’ll also visit Blue Cave or Modra Spilja, a cave accessible only from the sea.
+The island has several caves, including the famous Blue Cave in Balun Cove.
+When the sun shines through an underwater opening, the sun’s rays shine into the Blue Cave and reflect from the sea bottom and illuminate the cave with blue and silver colors.
+After a peaceful day depart to Vis old city port and spend the night.

-Departure from Vis to Hell Islands, located in front of Hvar Island, on the south side.
-Hell Islands are islands with the most beautiful coves and bays with the sea so clean that you won’t believe your eyes.
-After an afternoon at anchor, we steam to Hvar old town harbor.
-Hvar is known as the sunniest island and place in the entire Med Area.
-Hvar is a town with a unique cultural and historical heritage and an important tourist resort.
-The Empress Elisabeth Hotel was opened in 1903.
-Hvar has an outstanding historical heritage – the Cathedral, the Franciscan monastery, the Hvar theatre, and the fortresses offer a beautiful view of the Pakleni Islands and the island of Vis.
+Arrival at Hell Islands, located on the south side of Hvar Island.
+You won’t believe your eyes when you see how clean the sea is on Hell Islands.
+The afternoon is spent at anchor before we make our way to the old town harbor of Hvar.
+There is no doubt that Hvar is the sunniest island and place in all of the Med Area.
+Hvar is a town with a unique cultural and historical heritage and an acclaimed tourist resort.
 Of course, the nightlife in Hvar Town offers some of the finest cocktail bars, which can be found on the coast, and some excellent seafood.

-Departure to Korcula Island, but anchoring in front of island Scedro, a small island in front of Korcula.
-According to some research, Scedro is identical to the ancient island of Tauris, near which the famous battle between Caesar’s and Pompey’s fleets took place (47 BC).
-After Hvar nightlife, bays on Scedro are precisely what you need: total relaxation and sunbathing.
-In the afternoon, we steam to Korcula Island, Korcula Town, known as the birthplace of world known adventurer Marco Polo.
+The bays on Scedro are fantastic for relaxing and sunbathing.
+In the afternoon, depart for Korcula Island, known as the birthplace of world known adventurer Marco Polo.
 You will be visiting his birth home and museum.
 Korcula is an island with a long history, starting from the Neolithic, Roman Empire, and the Venetians.
 Korcula offers excellent wines and seafood in many restaurants and taverns.

-After the Dubrovnik old town tour, we are en route to the Elafiti Islands, where we will take a rest, deserved from last night.
-The old historical name was first used by Pliny the Elder (1st c.) in his work Historia Naturalis, III, 152.
-The Greek name (elafos: deer) indicates that the game could have been found on the islands.
-The group comprises the following islands: Jakljan, Sipan, Ruda, Lopud, Kolocep, and Daksa (some also include Lokrum).
+After the Dubrovnik old town tour, set sail to the Elafiti Islands.
+The group includes the following islands: Jakljan, Sipan, Ruda, Lopud, Kolocep, and Daksa (some also include Lokrum).
 As well as several smaller islands – Olipa, Tajan, Crkvine, and Sveti Andrija (St. Andrew).
-Moreover, sunbathe and enjoy lunch before we sail towards Ston.
-Where you will spend a peaceful night and taste some seashells and oysters known even in the Roman Empire.
+Sunbathe and enjoy lunch before we sail towards Ston.

 If you are not tired, you will make a tour of Diocletian Palace and the church of St.Dujam.
-A saint who is a protector of the Split town.
-Its Cathedral has a beautiful panoramic view of Split and the nearby islands.
+Its cathedral has a beautiful panoramic view of Split and the nearby islands.

 It’s the end of your Croatia Sailing Itinerary Split to Split.
-And it’s time to go home.
-Transfer to airport Split in Air-conditioned Cars.
+Transfer to the airport Split in air-conditioned cars.